wojtekidd/wojtekidd/README.md

 I was a part of such companies as Mudita, Sphere Engine, Semaphore CI, CKSource (makers of CKEditor) and the British Council.

-When I'm not hanging out with my family I'm trying to [write and record](https://wojtekidd.org) some rap/spoken word pieces.</p>
+When I'm not hanging out with my kids I'm trying to [write and record](https://wojtekidd.org) some rap/spoken word pieces.</p>